-- 4.3.1 The Hub facility will have 10 computers in its technology suite.
-The purpose of this suite is to provide in demand digital literacy programs as well as youth led programs relating to a wide range of creative technologies.
-Adjoining this suite is the media room where our community will be able to do audio and visual recordings for personal, school or business projects.
-Across both areas, Council will be delivering a wide range of digital, STEM and creative technology programs for a range of purposes including general education, employment and volunteering pathways. - 4.3.2 In additional to the technology suite and media room, there will also be six public computers for the community's general use.
-These are bookable utilising their library membership card.
+- 4.3.1 The BCH will have 10 computers in its technology suite.
+The purpose of this suite is to provide in-demand digital literacy and youth led programs relating to a wide range of creative technologies.
+Adjoining this suite is the media room, where our community will be able to create audio and visual recordings for personal, school or business projects.
+Across both areas, Council will be delivering a variety of digital, STEM and creative technology programs for a range of purposes including general education, employment and volunteering pathways. - 4.3.2 In addition to the technology suite and media room, there will also be six public computers for the community's general use.
+These are bookable utilising a library membership card.